KarolisDavli/vinted-web-engineer/README.md

 - fetchRandomImages: Fetches random images from the Flickr API, including image details and owner’s username.
 - fetchUserName: Retrieves the username of a Flickr user based on their user ID.

-### Main Component (ImageGallery.js)

-- State Management: Manages the loading state, images state, and triggers fetching of new images.
-- Infinite Scroll: Automatically loads more images when the user scrolls to the bottom of the page.
-- Favorite Functionality: Adds images to the local storage as favorites.

 ### Styling (App.css)

 - Responsive Design: Ensures the gallery layout is responsive with a three-column grid system.